Site Contents

 Welcome to the Swiss Internees Association Website

-On 13 August, 1943, the U.S. Army Air Force B-24 bomber "Death Dealer" sustained heavy battle damage that left only two out of four engines functioning.
-The pilot, First Lieutenant Alva "Jack" Gero, knew that they would never make it back over the Alps to their base in North Africa, so he instructed his navigator to divert to Switzerland.
+On 13 August 1943, the U.S. Army Air Force B-24 Liberator bomber "Death Dealer" sustained heavy battle damage that left only two out of four engines functioning.
+The pilot, First Lieutenant Alva "Jack" Geron, knew that they would never make it back over the Alps to their base in North Africa, so he instructed his navigator to divert to Switzerland.
 After crash-landing at Thurau near Wil, Switzerland, the crew set fire to Death Dealer before their capture and interrogation by the Swiss military.

 The Swiss Internees Association, Inc. became a non-profit corporation in February of 1986.
 The SIAI membership is composed of those Army Air Force veterans who endured captivity by the Swiss Government, as well as their survivors.
 The SIAI seeks to ensure that this important chapter in American history is truthfully represented and is never forgotten.
 Over time, they have assembled an extensive archive that includes documents from the Swiss Federal Archives, Swiss newspapers and magazines, the U.S. National Archives and the USAF historical repositories.
 The SIAI also archives the personal stories and memorabilia of its members to ensure that their first hand accounts are available to future generations.